-The drawback to the cushy support provided by the Nano is that the breathability of the back panel is lacking.
+The drawback to the cushy support provided by the Nano is that the back panel is lacking in breathability.
 While it certainly gave us a comfortable hug, it did so a little too closely without much ventilation, leading to a hot and sweaty back after extended use.
-Another minor drawback is that the waist belt consists of simple webbing straps, which weren't as comfortable under heavier loads as models with more substantial hip padding, like the like the Hydro Flask Journey Series 10L or the Editors' Choice Award winner Platypus Duthie A.M.
-10. Since both those models have list prices double that of the Gregory Nano, we think that might be a fair tradeoff if you're looking to save some money.
+Another minor drawback is that the hip belt consists of simple webbing straps, which weren't as comfortable under heavier loads as models with more substantial hip belt padding.
+However, competitor models with fancier hip belts typically have list prices almost double that of the Gregory Nano, so we think that this might be a fair tradeoff if you're looking to save some money.

-While the padded back panel and shoulder straps were quite comfortable, there isn't much ventilation, and the waist belt isn't very supportive.
+While the padded back panel and shoulder straps are quite comfortable, there isn't much ventilation, and the waist belt isn't very supportive.

-With 18 liters of storage space, the Nano 18 H2O ties with two other models as the largest pack with tested in this category.
-Of these three 18-liter models we tested, the Nano had our favorite storage design, with a large main compartment with drawstring closure, a separate hydration bladder sleeve, and two external zippered pockets.
-We like the simplicity and convenience of this design and appreciate how it balanced bulky item storage and smaller item organization.
+With 18 liters of storage space, the Nano 18 H2O is among the largest packs we've tested in this category.
+Of the handful of larger volume hydration pack models in our lineup, the Nano has our favorite storage design, with a large main compartment with drawstring closure, a separate hydration bladder sleeve, and two external zippered pockets.
+We like the simplicity and convenience of this design and appreciate how it balances bulky item storage and smaller item organization.

-While the sizeable overall storage volume is convenient, the Nano does lack some of the organizational features for smaller pieces of gear, like what we found on our top-rated Osprey Syncro 12 or our Editors' Choice Platypus Duthie A.M.
-10. If you don't need quite so much organization, and just want a way to keep your bulky items separate from your keys, wallet, and phone, we think the Nano 18 H2O can do the job admirably.
-For longer excursions, the Nano even has an additional external water bottle sleeve, and a handful of tie-down loops.
+While the sizeable overall storage volume is convenient, the Nano does lack some of the organizational features for smaller pieces of gear, like what is found on some pricier fully-featured packs.
+If you don't need quite so much organization, and just want a way to keep your bulky items separate from your keys, wallet, and phone, we think the Nano 18 H2O can do the job admirably.
+For longer excursions, the Nano even has an additional external water bottle sleeve and a handful of tie-down loops.